 “Certainly now we have more than enough funds and optionality to either go back to the IPO process later in the year, or early next year, or even postpone it to later,” he said.

 The company says its efforts could produce single-treatment cures for certain cancers and rare genetic diseases.
-This fits with Novartis’ embrace of gene and cellular therapies, in hopes of finding cures rather than treatments.
+This fits with Novartis’ embrace of gene and cellular therapies, in hopes of finding cures.

-“We’re getting into gene therapies and cell therapies that could cure patients of disease, and my belief is there are a lot of diseases we could tackle with these technologies and really provide cures,” said Novartis CEO Vas Narasimhan in a January interview on “Mad Money.”
+“We’re getting into gene therapies and cell therapies that could cure patients of disease, and my belief is there are a lot of diseases we could tackle with these technologies and really provide cures,” said Novartis CEO Vas Narasimhan in a January interview on the TV show “Mad Money.”

 Novartis’ stake in Poseida hasn’t been disclosed.
 Through the investment the pharmaceutical giant gained a seat on Poseida’s board.